JoshDunnDev/farm-fish-fry-trade/README.md

 For production deployment with Portainer or Docker Compose, see **[DEPLOYMENT.md](DEPLOYMENT.md)** for detailed instructions.

 **Quick deployment:**
-1. Copy `env.example` to `.env` and configure your settings
+1. Edit `docker-compose.production.yml` with your GitHub repository URL
 2. Set up Discord OAuth with your production URL
-3. Deploy using Docker Compose or import into Portainer
+3. Deploy to Portainer with environment variables

 ## Project Structure